 It is time to calibrate the computer so it can apply real, physical dimensions to the number of pixels on the computer monitor.
-To do this, you must launch ImageJ.
-You can either click on the icon in the dock one folder later.

-If Image is already launched,

-ImageJ

-then you can still "drag and drop" the file onto the Imagel icon in the dock.
+To measure images, you will launch ImageJ.
+You can either click on the icon in the dock one time or drag the tiff file you just created onto the icon.
+If ImageJ is already launched, then you can still "drag and drop" the file onto the ImageJ icon in the dock.